confluentinc/kafka-connect-datagen/README.md

 *Note: The following instructions are only relevant if you are an administrator of this repository and have push access to the https://hub.docker.com/r/cnfldemos/kafka-connect-datagen/ registry.
 The local Docker daemon must be logged into a proper Docker Hub account.*

-To release new versions of the Docker images to Dockerhub (https://hub.docker.com/r/cnfldemos/kafka-connect-datagen/ & https://hub.docker.com/r/cnfldemos/cp-server-connect-operator-with-datagen) use the respective targets in the [Makefile](Makefile)
+To release new versions of the Docker images to Dockerhub (https://hub.docker.com/r/cnfldemos/kafka-connect-datagen/ & https://hub.docker.com/r/cnfldemos/cp-server-connect-operator-with-datagen) use the respective targets in the [Makefile](Makefile).

 The [Makefile](Makefile) contains some default variables that affect the version numbers of both the installed `kafka-connect-datagen` as well as the base Confluent Platform version.
 The variables are located near the top of the [Makefile](Makefile) with the following names and current default values: